-Phil Hale is a senior full-stack engineer with over seven years of commercial experience.
+Phil Hale is a full-stack engineer and product manager with over seven years of commercial experience.
 He's been creating public web applications since 2009, working on everything from rapid prototypes to large, high-traffic web applications.

 - Lead developer on multi-year, multi-million dollar projects.

 - Owned the product and built relationships with high-value clients.

 - Conversion of legacy Rails apps to modern, scalable API + React-based systems.

 - Set up and managed data analytics pipelines.

 - First technical hire on a now-public company.

 - Role: Lead developer

 Continued development and maintenance of Honolulu Answers.
 Responsible for prioritizing feature requests and bugfixes.
 Required strong technical and project management skills.
 Led the technical handover from Code for America to the City of Honolulu.